mtg-league/mtg_league_faq/index.md

 * No trading cards until after the league is over

 ## Decks
-### For 3 pack leagues:
-* 30 card decks minimum, no maximum
-* Usually 13 lands, 17 non-lands (adjusted based on your deck “speed”)
-* Usually 2 colors with a 3rd splashed, or 4-5 colors if your base color is green and you have plenty of “fixing”

-### For 6 pack leagues:
 * 40 card decks minimum, no maximum
 * Usually 17 lands, 23 non-lands (adjusted based on your deck “speed”)
 * Usually 2 colors with a 3rd splashed, or 3+ colors if your base color is green and you have plenty of “fixing”